solaimanhridoy/LearnPostgreSQl/README.md

 ### Updating Records in PostgreSQL

-`UPDATE` command SQL allows us to update a column or multiple column using `WHERE` clause.
+`UPDATE` command SQL allows us to update a column or multiple columns using `WHERE` clause.

 Let's update a row where id is 901 and we will replace the email address with a new mail address: